 Since receiving the Milken Award, Uswatte has taken on leadership opportunities at both the district and state level.
 She has served as a judge for Jacksonville’s and the state of Alabama’s Teacher of the Year awards.
 A frequent presenter on math education and teacher leadership, she has spoken at the University of Alabama at Birmingham, Samford University, the Teacher Hall of Fame Award Banquet, and Hoover New Teacher Institute.
 In 2016 she was chosen to be a TedX educator fellow, bringing her together with educators across the Birmingham area.

 Uswatte serves as a council member of ACLD, the state committee that approves professional learning courses across Alabama.
 She is also an advising member of the state committee tasked with reworking the teacher formative assessment program called Educate Alabama.
-Uswatte is the vice president and president elect for the District IV Alabama Elementary Principals Association.
+Uswatte has been the President, Vice-President and is currently the secretary for the District IV Alabama Elementary Principals Association.
 She is currently a director for Alabama Association for Elementary School Principals and is a board member on the CLAS (Council for Leaders of Alabama Schools.)

 Uswatte spearheads the Alabama Milken Mentors program, which brings Milken Educators from around the state together for collaboration and knowledge-sharing.

 When Uswatte won the Milken Award as an 8th-grade math teacher and chair of the math department at Berry Middle School in Birmingham, she was known for her compassion and dedication.
 After a tsunami struck her native Sri Lanka, she engaged the entire school in a fundraising effort to rebuild a Sri Lankan school that had been destroyed.
 She started Girls Engaged in Math and Science (GEMS) and created a free tutoring service and helpline for current and former students who needed help with math.In Februrary 2020, she was named National Distinguished Principal by the National Association for Elementary School Principals.

 “I have officially earned the title of ‘Dr. Dil’ and acknowledged the Milken Family in my dissertation.
 Earning the Milken Award..." (read more)